 Professional training in writing–it can’t be skipped or shrugged off as “something you can pick up along the way.”
 The world changes and writing skills need to grow along with your career.
 How else can you get your ideas across to your audience?
 How else can you explain your plans to your group?
 No one gets to the top of any business without good communication skills.
 And yet, most people cling to writing habits that are more than a generation old and no longer work.

 Developing business writing classes is what I do for a living.
 I didn’t fall into that career–I chose it because I love writing and clear writing is a joy to read.

 Getting Started as a Writer

 My parents were immigrants to this country; I was born a year after my family arrived in the United States, joining my two much older brothers.

 The gift my father gave me was curiosity–about words and their meanings.
-He was a good storyteller; he taught me to listen carefully for tone and word choice.
+He was a good storyteller.
+His stories taught me to listen carefully for tone and word choice.
 He taught me to ask good questions and give clear answers.

 Discovering the Writing Process